RamziBouzidi/BetterLuaTools/README.md

-<h3>Note: Remove bunch of plugins and tools that is not needded... also replaced bettersteamtools with OpenSteamTools cause opensteamtools works and no need for a modifiedd version of bettersteamtools...</h3>
+<h3>Note: Removed bunch of plugins and tools that is not needded... also replaced bettersteamtools with OpenSteamTools cause opensteamtools works and no need for a modifiedd version of bettersteamtools...</h3>